 Probably not - but there is debate about this.
 For many years it was thought that treating a varicocele in an infertile man would increase his chance of becoming fertile again.
 Studies have shown that, after treatment, the sperm count often improves.
 This was assumed to increase the chance of fertility.
 Some studies did indicate that fertility may be increased with treatment.

-However, a recent large analysis of studies (a Cochrane review cited below) looked at this issue.
+A large analysis of studies (a Cochrane review cited below) looked at this issue.
 The review found that there was no good evidence to say that fertility is increased by treatment.
-But, some experts are critical of this analysis and maintain that more research is needed to clarify whether treating a varicocele improves fertility.
-So, it is a controversial issue.
+However, research done since this review suggested that treatment could improve fertility in some cases.
 If you are infertile, your specialist will advise on current research and thinking related to this issue.

 And remember, most men with a varicocele are not infertile.